amitport/DRIVE-One-bit-Distributed-Mean-Estimation/README.md

 ## Folder structure

-`drive_tf` and `drive_torch` folders contain our implementation for TensorFlow and PyTorch, respectively.
+`drive_tf` and `drive_torch` folders contain our standalone implementation for TensorFlow and PyTorch, respectively.

 The `experiments` folder contains details on how to reproduce the paper's results.
+It is separated into two